Babilinx/zoc/README.md

 - Portable to *any* architecture

 # Concepts
+Everything is a block.
+The file itself, functions, variables etc.

 Each block can be called.
 They can also contain data.
-They can be named, annonimous and inlined.
+They can be named, annonymous and inlined.

 # Syntax
 Everything is evaluated from top to bottom, left to right.